Here you can learn how bloggers work,

 When everything else is done, I’ll carve out an hour or so late at night to take care of things like responding to comments from fans.

 Buried in work.
-Took advantage of coffee breaks in the pantry to do some work liaising with different organizations and brands and contacting KOLs.
-The most important task was to read the project and product briefings to determine if the cooperations would be a good fit for me.
+Took advantage of coffee breaks in the pantry to do some work liaising with different organisations and brands and contacting KOLs.
+The most important task was to read the project and product briefings to determine if the co-operations would be a good fit for me.